OpenRoberta/openroberta-lab/Contributing.md

 $ git add .
 ```
 ## Step 5 : Commit
-- To commit give a descriptive message for convenience
+- A good commit message focuses on the `why` instead of the `what`.
 ```
 # This message get associated with all files you have changed